XingWei19/aps-python-ml-workshop-2025/README.md

 All workshop materials are designed to run in Google Colab.

 ## Acknowledgments:
-We would like to thank the organizers of this workshop: Drs.
+We want to thank the organizers of this workshop: Drs.
 Nikita Gambhir, Daniel Heck, and Camila Nicolli.
-The workshop was sponsored by BASF and Valent BioSciences.
+We would also like to thank BASF and Valent BioSciences for sponsoring this in-person workshop.

 ## Reference:
 Please cite: